amulyalakku/Machine-Learning-Final-Project----Lakku-Amulya/README.md

 <p align="left"> <img src="./TargetColumn/FD_hue.png" align="middle" width="500"/></p>

-### Insights: 20% of the passengers who do not like the food are satisfied with the flight.
+### Insights: 20% of the passengers who do not like the food are also satisfied with the flight.

 ## Seat_comfort --> satisfaction